 - Approach employers with a firm handshake, smile, and make eye contact.
 Ask for a business card at the end of your conversation, and take notes about anything you have learned.

 - Send thank-you notes to the recruiters of the companies you were most interested in within a few days.

-- Continue informational interviewing, while also checking job and internship listings on Handshake.
+- Continue informational interviewing, while also checking job and internship listings.